vinay27590/vinay27590/README.md

 ## 🧐 About

 <h3 align="center">A passionate Full-Stack Developer.
-Love to learn new skills and buils awsome Applications with latest tech available😄
+Love to learn new skills and builds awsome Applications with latest tech available😄
 </h3>

 <br>